Worst-case Delay Analysis of Time-Sensitive Networks with Deficit Round-Robin: Network Calculus Background

 \subsubsection{Degraded Operational Mode}

-Let $v$ be a node shared by $n$ classes that uses DRR, as explained in Section \ref{sec:drr}, with quantum $Q_c$ for class $c$.
+Let $v$ be a node shared by $n$ classes that uses DRR (see Section~\ref{sec:drr}), with quantum $Q_c$ for class $c$.
 The node offers a strict service curve $B^v$ to the aggregate of the $n$ classes.
-Then, for every class $c$, node $v$ offers to class $c$ a strict service curve $\betacdm$ that is the maximum of two rate-latency functions, and hence, is piece-wise and convex; The rate and latency depend on the quanta and maximum residual deficits.
-See Appendix \ref{app:drrDM} for more details.
+Then, for every class $c$, node $v$ offers to class $c$ a strict service curve $\betacdm$ that is the maximum of two rate-latency functions, and hence, is piece-wise and convex; The rate and latency depend on the quanta and maximum residual deficits (see Appendix \ref{app:drr} for details).

-Authors in~\cite{drr_ton} show that non-convex strict service curves of DRR can improve delay bounds when they are small, specifically if the service for a flow finishes in the first round (i.e., the flow is never backlogged at the end of each of its round of service).
+Non-convex strict service curves of DRR can improve delay bounds when they are small, specifically if the service for a flow finishes in the first round (i.e., the flow is never backlogged at the end of each of its round of service).
 This motivates us to consider only the first non-convex part of the DRR strict service curve, say $\beta_c^{ \textrm{nc},v}$, as it corresponds to the first service round.
 We have $\beta_c^{ \textrm{nc},v}(t) = \min\lp \beta_{R^v,T_1}(t), q_c^v \rp$ where $T_1$ is the maximum period of time during which no data of class $c$ can be served and $q_c^v$ corresponds to the minimum amount of data guaranteed for class $c$ during each round (see Fig. \ref{fig:ncService}); the exact values are given in Appendix~\ref{app:drrDM}.
 We use it as follows in Section~\ref{sec:iplp}: since $\beta_c^{ \textrm{nc},v}$ is a strict service curve, we can replace any other strict service curve for class $c$, $\beta_c^v$, by $\max(\beta_c^v, \beta_c^{ \textrm{nc},v})$, which is also a strict service curve.